adrelanos/aeternity-wiki/Research-and-Theory.md

 Prediction markets (Oracles) are one of the most anticipated use cases for blockchains.
 They can make possible the harnessing of the wisdom of the crowds in a decentralised and transparent manner for the first time.

-Ethereum has Augur and Gnosis trying to build prediction markets on top of it, with each its different system and currency. æternity differentiates itself, by integrating the Oracle into the blockchain consensus.
+Ethereum has Augur and Gnosis trying to build prediction markets on top of it, with each its different system and currency. æternity differentiates itself, by integrating the oracle into the blockchain consensus.

-Any user may create an Oracle by posing a question or statement, staking coins and providing a binary or a scaled answering option.
+Any user may create an oracle by posing a question or statement, staking coins and providing a binary or a scaled answering option.
 AE coins can be used to acquire stakes of those specific outcomes.
 The more sure a user is about the outcome, the more stakes he may acquire and hence more likely (he thinks) the outcome will be correct.
 Applying the wisdom of the crowd to all participating users of the prediction market, it is possible to